Jewelry Safety 101

 3) Take your jewelry off!

 Engagement rings are a symbol of your attachment to each other, and while we may love our rings, it is not recommended to wear them all the time.
-Just remember, when you are not wearing your jewelry, store it in a safe and secure place.
+Just remember, when you are not wearing your jewelry, store it in a safe and secure place to ensure the utmost jewelry safety.
 Here are some tips on when NOT to wear your jewelry.

 If you’re working in the dirt and outside with your hands, we recommend taking it off.
 It not only keeps it clean but can also help prevent other damage to the ring.